FAQ

 What form of payment do you accept?

 We accept cash, check, credit card, FSA (Flexible Spending Account Card), and HSA (Health Savings Account Card).
-We also accept out of network PPO Blue Cross Blue Shield Insurance.

 Do you accept insurance?